CallumBeaney/CallumBeaney/README.md

     </tr>
 </table>
   </details>

-🎓 Currently Learning: Middle English; <a href="https://callumbeaney.github.io/pages/baking/baking.html">medieval pastry</a>; Harp.
-📚 Currently Reading: Game of Thrones; The Forme of Cury; Sir Gawain and the Green Knight.

 <h3>I like meeting and collaborating with people.<br>If any of what you see catches your interest or sparks an idea, say hi!</h3>